 6 Places to Eat in Havana

+Wondering where to eat in Havana, Cuba?
 Discover six great spots to eat as recommended by locals and visitors alike in Havana.

-The first thing you need to know about eating out in Cuba is that some restaurants are state owned while some are not.
+The next thing you need to know about eating out in Cuba is that some restaurants are state owned while some are not.
 To avoid your money going towards support for the Cuban government, do your best to eat at privately owned restaurants known as paladares.
+Below, you can find some of the best paladares in Havana.

 Related: Attractions in Havana